-FALCPA identifies the following food groups as the “major food allergens:”
+FALCPA identifies the following food groups as the “major food allergens”:

 According to the Food and Drug Administration, “2 percent of adults and about 5 percent of infants and young children in the U.S. suffer from food allergies.
-Approximately 30,000 consumers require emergency room treatment and 150 Americans die each year because of allergic reactions to food.”
+Approximately 30,000 consumers require emergency room treatment, and 150 Americans die each year because of allergic reactions to food.”

+These cases can be complex and hard-fought.
+Eric Hageman, a lawyer with anaphylactic shock lawsuit experience, can help you sue a restaurant or food company and get compensation and justice.
 To file a lawsuit, there has to be evidence that the anaphylactic shock was caused by a the negligence of a restaurant or by a mislabeled (and thereby defective) product.